 You know how your head starts turning when you have some extra ingredients or food hanging around, and you want to use them up?
 Yeah, I accomplished that today, and probably put on 20 lbs.

 These Lindor milk chocolate cupcakes with chocolate buttercream are soooooooooo good.
-I am serious; probably my favourite chocolate creation ever.
+I am serious; probably my favorite chocolate creation ever.
 There is no going wrong with Lindt chocolate.
-Even someone like my brother, who is not a chocolate fan, loves Lindt’s Lindor Milk Chocolate (I am not endorsed by Lindt at all, just stating a fact!)
+Even someone like my brother, who is not a chocolate fan, loves Lindt's Lindor Milk Chocolate (I am not endorsed by Lindt at all, just stating a fact!)
 They are so soft, and creamy, and plain delicious!
-My mother-in-law always buys me the huge box of assorted flavours from Costco each Christmas and I tend to devour the box in no time.
-However, I do have my favourites.
-The milk chocolate and hazelnut flavours get eaten first, and I usually give my daughter the dark chocolate.
+My mother-in-law always buys me the huge box of assorted flavors from Costco each Christmas and I tend to devour the box in no time.
+However, I do have my favorites.
+The milk chocolate and hazelnut flavors get eaten first, and I usually give my daughter the dark chocolate.
 Surprisingly, the white chocolate is always left.
 I have nothing against white chocolate; it may have to do when I was a child and my mother believed I was allergic to chocolate.
 That year I only received white chocolate for Easter (while my brother and sister got the good stuff!)
-All the flavours are delicious, I just have my personal favourites.
+All the flavors are delicious, I just have my personal favorites.

 Since Valentine's Day is the next major celebration approaching us in the food blogging industry (though, football season is upon us, but we are not sports fans here,) I thought I would get a head start and use up these last remaining chocolate truffles.
 The idea for the Lindor milk chocolate cupcakes with chocolate buttercream hit me one night while I was in bed.
 Yes, I go to bed thinking about food and wake up thinking about it.
 I knew the small balls would fit perfectly into cupcakes, but I did not want to bake them directly into the batter because the Lindt Lindor Chocolate is usually very soft.
 Literally you bite into the hard shell, and the inner chocolate is melt-in-your-mouth deliciousness!
 So I did the next best thing; I placed the unwrapped chocolate directly into the cupcakes as soon as I removed them from the oven.
 Result?
 A soft melting of the chocolate, without losing it everywhere!
 Ahhhh!
 I am still drooling!
 Pretty sure I would remarry my husband if he presented these to me on Valentine's Day!